Spinal Discs Explained: Structure, Function & Care

 The rib-spine articulations play a critical role in managing and preventing spine disorders, such as scoliosis, slipped discs, arthritis, and degeneration.
 Patients with cervical spine disc disorders often experience problems related to rib articulations.
 Unlike most centers, Chiropractic Specialty Center® (CSC) focuses on costovertebral joint health for every patient, particularly those with spinal disc disorders.

 Neglecting these joints can worsen conditions and delay recovery.
-At CSC, we ensure comprehensive care using advanced technology and integrative chiropractic and physiotherapy methods.
+At CSC, we ensure comprehensive care using modern technology and integrative chiropractic and physiotherapy methods.

 Clinical Relevance of Costovertebral Joints in Spinal Disc Health